 Montgomery County has a shortage of all housing and in particular affordable housing.
 The County has tools to support the development of new affordable housing but must find new and innovative ways to leverage funds in a high cost area with changing market dynamics to increase production.
 To meet its housing goals, the Montgomery County Council adopted in Resolution 19-284, Resolution to Support Metropolitan Washington Council of Governments' Regional Housing Targets for Montgomery County.
-The resolution catalyzed the County's Housing ("HPF"), Production Fund which will development of new housing for more than 20 years.
+The resolution catalyzed the County's Housing Production Fund ("HPF"), which will allow development of new housing for more than 20 years.